Braving Vancouver’s seedy Granville strip for Midnight Matinee in 1988

 ORIGINALLY POSTED ON STRAIGHT.COM, JAN.
 22, 2012 It’s been 10 years since British hottie Kate Beckinsale suited up in a skin-tight black-leather jumpsuit to portray Underworld’s Selene, a "death dealer" vampire bent on viciously obliterating any Lycans (werewolves) she can find--unless she falls in love with them first.
 The actress turns 40 next year, but judging … Continue reading Horror review: Underworld–Awakening

-Radha Mitchell tapped inner angst for The Crazies
+Radha Mitchell got to explore all her inner angst in the horror remake The Crazies

-ORIGINALLY POSTED ON STRAIGHT.COM, FEB.
+ORIGINALLY PUBLISHED ON FEB.
 24, 2010 By Steve Newton Radha Mitchell is no Hollywood scream queen, but the 36-year-old Aussie—noted for her leading role in Woody Allen’s 2004 comedy-drama Melinda and Melinda—has taken on her fair share of fierce monsters and supernatural forces.
-She had her first genre role in 2000’s Pitch Black, playing a downed … Continue reading Radha Mitchell tapped inner angst for The Crazies
+She had her first genre role in 2000’s Pitch Black, playing a downed space … Continue reading Radha Mitchell got to explore all her inner angst in the horror remake The Crazies

 Horror review: The Ruins